 - Double vision

 After the cloudy lens has been removed, an artificial intraocular lens (IOL) is implanted in the eye.
 The IOL is inserted through the same small incision that was made to remove the original lens.
 It is usually then secured in the eye using the same tissue that held the natural lens in place.
+Some patients may benefit from Premium IOL's, such as toric IOL's and multifocal IOL's.

 The cornea is the clear covering in the front of the eye which bends, or refracts, light rays as they enter the eye.
 For clear vision to occur, the cornea must have the correct shape and clarity to focus incoming light rays precisely on the retina at the back of the eye.
 When the cornea becomes cloudy or misshapen from injury, infection or disease, transplantation may be recommended to replace it.